 However, if done right, the virtual queue can be a big time saver and get people out of lines and keep wait times at a minimum.
 Disney is happy because it means you will be spending more time eating and shopping and you are happy because you spend less time in line and have more options with your time.

-I’m excited to see how it all plays out and I’m sure we’ll be talking more about this in the coming months, hopefully with some more real-world experience in this new set up.
+I’m excited to see how it all plays out and I’m sure we’ll be talking more about this in the coming months, hopefully with continued real-world experience in this new set up.

 I want to know what you think about the Disney Virtual Queue and Boarding Passes…